 When a Generator that submits a Minimum Generation Bid or that is a Fixed Block Unit participates as a Co-located Storage Resource, the ISO will treat the Generator as operating at its Minimum Generation Level (or full output for a Fixed Block Unit) for the purpose of scheduling the Energy Storage Resource whenever the Generator is scheduled, including during start-up and shut-down periods.

 A Supplier’s Real-Time Bids for an Energy Storage Resource or Hybrid Storage Resource to withdraw Energy and to inject Energy shall be submitted as a single, continuous bid curve representing the Capacity, in MW, available for dispatch in the Real-Time Market.
 Generators and Aggregations with a real time physical operating problem that makes it impossible for them: (a) to operate in the bidding mode in which the Generator or Aggregation was scheduled Day-Ahead ; or (b) to provide all of the Energy or Ancillary Services offered in their Bids, or (c) to achieve or comply with applicable operating parameters or other requirements, shall notify the ISO.
-Hybrid Storage Resourcesare expected to utilize the ISO’s electronic portal to notify the ISO, whenever possible.
+Hybrid Storage Resources and Aggregations are expected to utilize the ISO’s electronic portal to notify the ISO, whenever possible.
 Additionally, if the Host Load of a Behind-the-Meter Net Generation Resource is greater in real-time than was forecasted Day-Ahead such that it cannot meet its Day-Ahead schedule, it must notify the ISO.

 Generators and Aggregations may not submit separate Operating Reserves Availability Bids in real-time and will instead automatically be assigned a real-time Operating Reserves Availability Bid of zero for the amount of Operating Reserves they are capable of providing in light of their response rate (as determined under Rate Schedule 4).
-RTC and RTD will consider a Hybrid Storage Resource’sOperating Reserve Limit when determining the amount of Operating Reserves the Hybrid Storage Resourcemay be scheduled to provide.
+RTC and RTD will consider a Hybrid Storage Resource’s or Operating Reserves-eligible Aggregation’s Operating Reserve Limit when determining the amount of Operating Reserves the Hybrid Storage Resource or Operating Reserves-eligible Aggregation may be scheduled to provide.
+The Aggregator of an Operating-Reserve eligible Aggregation may elect to have the Aggregation provide any Operating Reserve product that at least one DER participating in the Aggregation is eligible to provide (Spinning Reserve, 10-Minute Non-Synchronized Reserve, or 30-Minute Reserve) for a given duration of enrollment.
+The quantity of Operating Reserves the Aggregation is able to provide shall be based on the combined capabilities of the participating DER that are eligible to provide the elected Operating Reserve product.
+An Aggregation that elects to provide Spinning Reserve or 10-Minute Non-Synchronized Reserve may be awarded reserves by the ISO to fulfill the 30-Minute Reserve Requirement.
+The Aggregator may change its Operating Reserve product election on a monthly basis by submitting a change to the ISO in advance, which is subject to ISO review.

 4.4.1.2.2 Real-Time Bids Associated with Internal and External Bilateral Transactions